UN rights envoy at Saudi consulate in Istanbul for Khashoggi

-ISTANBUL — A United Nations human rights expert has visited the vicinity of the Saudi consulate in Istanbul as she investigates the killing of Saudi journalist Jamal Khashoggi.
+ISTANBUL — A United Nations human rights expert visited the vicinity of the Saudi consulate in Istanbul Tuesday as part of her investigation into the killing of Saudi journalist Jamal Khashoggi.

 The expert on extrajudicial, summary or arbitrary killing said she would present her report in June to the U.N.’s Human Rights Council.

-Khashoggi, a Washington Post columnist who wrote critically about the Saudi crown prince, was killed inside the Saudi Consulate in Istanbul on Oct.
+Khashoggi, a Washington Post columnist who wrote critically about the Saudi Crown Prince Mohammed bin Salman, was killed inside the Saudi Consulate in Istanbul on Oct.
 2. His remains have not been found.

-The team is on a weeklong visit to Turkey and is expected to meet with Istanbul’s chief prosecutor.
+Callamard’s team is on a weeklong visit to Turkey and is expected to meet with Istanbul’s chief prosecutor.
+They have also met the country’s foreign and justice ministers.

+Turkish officials have been frustrated over what they say is a lack of cooperation by Riyadh and has called for an international inquiry.

+In a tweet, the Turkish president’s communications director, Fathrettin Altun, welcomed the visit: “We still do not know where Khashoggi’s body is, who ordered the hit and who the ‘local collaborator’ was.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.